adamsilver/fdpb/06-an-inbox.md

 Instead of using modes, we can add a visually hidden label.
 There are two ways to do this.
 The first is to use `aria-labelledby` attribute as shown below which uses the content that already exists.
 This does mean we have to add unique `id`s to make this work.
 In any case, ARIA shouldn't be used unless we have to as we've talked about already.

 Alternatively, a standard `<label>` has better support but including one means duplicating content.
-This isn't a huge performance problem, but if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer&mdash;screen reader software can be unresponsive.
+This isn't a huge performance problem, but if we're not careful, bloated HTML can eventually diminish the experience by causing some operations to take longer&mdash;screen reader software can be unresponsive, for example.

 There is an advantage in duplication.
-As the contents of the label is just screen readers, we can craft a screen reader specific message that reads better audibly than it otherwise would visually.
+As the contents of the label is just for screen readers, we can craft a specific message that reads better audibly than it otherwise would visually.

 ```HTML
 <!-- Using aria-labelledby -->